 The seminal work of Liu et al. [], formalized PU learning as a specific and noteworthy form of semi-supervised learn- ing.
 The work compared several existing PU algorithms in the context of text classification, as well as proposed a novel algorithm.
 This algorithm, Biased Support Vector Machines, demonstrated suprior performance to existing al- gorithms on several sample test datasets.

-Later work by Elkan and Noto [] comped Biased SVM to their own novel algorithms, based on an important the- oretical result: Elkan and Noto [] showed that the decision boundary of a classifier trained to differentiate between pos- itive and unlabeled examples will produce predictions that obey the same rank-ordering as a traditional classifier that attempts to discriminate between positive and negative ex-
+Later work by Elkan and Noto [] comped ??
+Biased SVM to their own novel algorithms, based on an important the- oretical result: Elkan and Noto [] showed that the decision boundary of a classifier trained to differentiate between pos- itive and unlabeled examples will produce predictions that obey the same rank ordering as a traditional classifier that attempts to discriminate between positive and negative ex-

 amples.
-Additionally, the decision threshold of such a clas- sifier can be transformed, such that itaˆA˘ Z´s accuracy is also in-line with a traditional classifier[EN].
-This result forms the basis for two algorithms: one in which a classifier is trained to discriminate between positive and unlabeled and then transformed, and another in which a similar methodology is used to calculate class probabilities, and then all unla- beled examples are duplicated in the training set, with each weighted according to those probabilities, and passed to a classifier that can learn on weighted data[].
+Additionally, the decision threshold of such a clas- sifier can be transformed, such that itaˆA˘ Z´s accuracy is also in line with a traditional classifier[EN].
+This result forms the basis for two algorithms: one in which a classifier is trained to discriminate between positive and unlabeled examples and then transformed, and another in which a similar methodology is used to calculate class probabilities, and then all unla- beled examples are duplicated in the training set, with each weighted according to those probabilities, and passed to a classifier that can learn on weighted data[].

 Elkan and Noto, however, note that their work relies on one crucial assumption: that the set of labeled positive ex- amples is chosen uniformly at random from the set of all positive examples.
 While this assumption might appear in- nocuous, in many real-world PU applications, it is certainly violated.
 In protein function prediction, for example, anno- tations are very often propagated via homology to known se- quences, meaning that the labeled positives of a function are not selected at random from all proteins with that function,